pbrotoisworo/tweet2map/README.md

 - Fixed parsing logic regarding incidents in Quezon City Elliptical Road
 - Added a `config.ini` file where you can put in the Tweepy API code and configure some settings
 - Added code to prevent the ArcPy script from executing if there is an error in the first .py file
 - Updated timezone of extracted tweets from GMT+0 to GMT+8 to match Manila local time.
-The update included a revised database which features the GMT+8 timestamp for all incidents.
+The database still features a slight time discrepancy due to this.
+This will be fixed in a future update.
+- Updated time parsing in the Tweetparse class to detect incorrect formats and fix them (EG, 10:18PM will be changed to 10:18 PM).
+The incorrect formats caused errors when converting the time data to a datetime object.

 0.8 (October 23, 2018)
 - Added City column through ArcPy package into script